fdupont-redhat/mtv-test/README.md

+# Forklift 2.0

-# Migration Toolkit for Virtualization 2.0
+Forklift is the upstream project for the  Migration Toolkit for Virtualization (MTV).

-The Migration Toolkit for Virtualization (MTV) analyzes VMware payloads (Migration Analytics 2.0) and migrates VMware virtual machines to OpenShift Container Platform.
+MTV migrates VMware virtual machines to OpenShift Virtualization.

 MTV supercedes the Infrastructure Migration Solution 1.x guides.